You can keep your healthy habits, even if you're on a retirement budget. You can eat well and stay fit without breaking the bank.

 Try a warehouse membership store.
 They often have good deals on prescription prices, says Yeager, and you don't have to be a member to use the pharmacy.

-Check with your doctor about extras.
-Some seniors feel like they need to take regular nutritional supplement drinks or shakes.
+Think twice about supplement shakes.
+Some seniors think they need to take regular nutritional supplement drinks or shakes.
 But unless your doctor tells you otherwise, it's less expensive -- and healthier -- to get your nutrition from a well-balanced diet, Ehrlich says.

 Call in an expert to save on insurance costs.
-Ehrlich suggests finding an advocate in your health care network who can make sure you're getting the right benefits and can answer any questions.
+Ehrlich suggests finding someone in your health care network who can make sure you're getting the right benefits and can answer any questions.
 "Their job is to work with you and make sure you're getting any services you're entitled to."